fluxth/fluxbitc/README.md

 A burn-in timecode and video conversion utility for post-production proxy makers

+*See the [Examples](https://github.com/fluxTH/fluxbitc/blob/main/README.md#examples) section for usage guides and screenshots.*

 ## Features

 - Automatic timecode detection from timecode stream embedded in the source video file